front-end-intermediate/4-pet-finder/README.md

 }, []);
 ```

-Use the loading state in the return:
+Use a ternary expression in the return value to return a "Loading..." message:

 ```js
 return (